mgord9518/aisap/README.md

  3. [aisap Zig implementation](docs/aisap-zig.3.md) (DOCS WIP) (IMPLEMENTATION NOT YET USABLE)

 (there's also some very early C bindings, which will be implemented in Zig.
-I will begin working on the bindings as soon as I feel the C API is sufficiently usable.)
+I will begin working on the docs as soon as I feel the C API is sufficiently usable.)

 The ultimate goal is to have as many AppImages in